Wallace Wade Moon

 Wallace Wade "Wally" Moon had a 12-year career in the National League, with a good average, better than average walks, and better than average power.
 Overall, he hit .289 with 142 home runs.

 During the next three years, 1955-1957, Moon hit around .295 each year, with moderate power.
 He had 11 triples and 80 walks in 1956, and a high of 24 home runs in 1957.
 He was named to the All-Star team in 1957.
-After posting a lower average in 1958, he was traded with Phil Paine to the Los Angeles Dodgers for Gino Cimoli.
+After slumping to a .238 average in 1958, he was traded with Phil Paine to the Los Angeles Dodgers for Gino Cimoli.

 He continued to hit well in 1960, with a .299 average, and won a Gold Glove.
 Then in 1961, he hit a peak with a .328 average.
 The average was fourth in the NL, and with the 89 walks he drew, he was # 1 in the league in on-base percentage.

 He declined in 1962-1965, as his average and power dropped.
 It wasn't easy hitting in Dodger Stadium, and he was getting older.
 However, he was still a participant on the teams that won the World Series in 1963 and 1965.
 He didn't appear in the 1963 Series, in spite of being playing 122 games that year, and had two at-bats, both as a pinch-hitter, in the 1965 Series, which ended his major league career at age 35.

 The similarity scores method shows the most similar player to Moon as Hank Bauer, but Bauer had a lower average, fewer walks, and no Gold Glove, so it's easy to conclude that Moon may have been a bit better.